pseale/advent-of-advent-of-code/2015-csharp/README.md

 - Usually I'll make an inline apology comment, especially if I'm making a particularly intense (intensely unnecessary, and possibly harmful) abstraction.
 The best example so far is 2015's `Day06`'s `Do<T>(Func<T,T>)`.
 Just know that I won't subject a team to this kind of madness (unless instructed).
 - I am not trying for efficiency.
 E.g. `Day05`'s `HasPairWithoutOverlapping()` - I'm aware that my implementation is VERY inefficient.
 If it works and is not slow enough to be noticeable by humans, I'll leave it alone.
 - I'm enjoying writing unnecessary LINQ pipelines.
 I am neither extremely in favor of, nor extremely opposed to using LINQ over foreach/if.
 I can write the code either way--whichever you prefer.
 I'm not crazy!
 I can be precisely as crazy as desired.
 If you're crazy about LINQ--I can pretend to be as crazy as you!
 If you hate LINQ--I can also pretend to be that specific kind of crazy!
+- Apologies for Day 22 solution.
+Two roads diverged in a wood, and I--I took the one less traveled by, with a HORRENDOUS DIRTY HACK that only works for the problem set given to me.
+And that has made all the difference!

 ### Interesting, Sometimes Surprising, Thoughts